 We had a load of gravel positioned near the end of the farm road, so Caitlin has easy access to both the gravel and the road.
 First, she’ll drop a bucketful of gravel at several spots along the length of the farm road.
 Then she’ll start running over the tops of the gravel piles with the drawn box scraper to begin knocking them down and spreading the gravel out.

 Finally, she’ll use the box scraper’s hydraulic system to raise and lower the box to fully distribute the gravel along the length of the farm road, creating a smooth, sturdy surface.
-This hydraulic really makes this drawn box scraper easy to use.
+This hydraulic feature really makes this drawn box scraper easy to use.

-Talk to your John Deere dealer about matching a Frontier Drawn Box Scraper to your tractor.
+If you need to gravel a farm road, or maintain a small cattle feed lot, talk to your John Deere dealer about matching a Frontier Drawn Box Scraper to your tractor.

 As always, remember to read the Operator’s Manual before operating any piece of equipment, and follow all operating and safety instructions.